The International Development Speaker Series Team

 PRGS student with research interests in energy, robust decision making, operations research, security and economic development.
 He holds a B.S. in electronic and electrical engineering Obafemi Awolowo University.

 PRGS student with interests in energy and environment policy, national security, science and technology policy, and healthcare.
 He holds a B.S. in chemistry from the California Institute of Technology.

-Advisor of IDSS, senior economist, and PRGS professor.
-He is the director of RAND Labor and Population unit and has directed the Research and Policy in International Development (RAPID), a center within the unit.
-He also leads the Rosenfeld Program on Asian Development at PRGS.
+Advisor of IDSS, senior economist, and Pardee RAND professor.
+He is the director of RAND Labor and Population unit and has directed the Research and Policy in International Development (RAPID), a center within L&P. He also leads the Rosenfeld Program on Asian Development at Pardee RAND Graduate School.
 His research focuses on economic growth and development, international economics, education, technological change and macroeconomics.